Using the File Manager

 - The following file extensions cannot be uploaded to the file manager: .js, .cjs, .mjs, .php, .phtml, .php3, .php4, .php5, .php7, .phps, .php-s, .pht, .phar., .HTML, .zip, .rar, and archive file formats.

 - Currently, the default maximum allowed file size you can upload is 20MB.
 However, for Plugin subscribers, it is now possible to set your own upload limits on file size and file type for your own implementation.

-- If you are uploading an image that is wider than 1920px, the integrity of the image may be altered upon upload or import (specifically, the colors may change and GIFs may lose frames.)
+- If you are uploading an image that is wider than 1920 pixels, the integrity of the image may be altered upon upload or import.
+The image will be resized to be no wider than 1920px.
+In other cases, the colors may change, and gifs may lose frames.
 Consider making sure that any images that you upload are no wider than 1920px.